marnare/inferenceMGRF/README.md

 Replication code for Inference with Multi-Outcome Random Forest.

 Run each script in the sequence given below, assuming you have installed R/Rstudio.
-Scripts are run on MacBook Pro with Apple M3 Max chip, 64 GB Memory.
+Ensure you have installed all packages in [requirements.txt](https://github.com/marnare/inferenceMGRF/blob/main/requirements.txt) Scripts are run on MacBook Pro with Apple M3 Max chip, 64 GB Memory.

 1. Clone the github repository in the local directory: git clone git@github.com:marnare/inferenceMGRF.git